timvandermeij/radio-tomography/README.md

 The toolchain itself is licensed under a GPL v3 license.
 Please refer to the `LICENSE` file for more information.
 However, the external libraries used (like cc-tool, the CC USB firmware or multi-Spin) are licensed under their own licenses.
 Refer to their individual license files for more information. multi-Spin 3.0 has the same license as multi-Spin 2.0.

+If you use this material in your own work, please properly cite the papers indicated below, which describe the protocol from the original authors of multi-Spin:

+* _M.
+Bocca, O. Kaltiokallio, and N. Patwari.
+"Radio Tomographic Imaging for Ambient Assisted Living", in S. Chessa and S. Knauth (Eds.): EvAAL 2012, Communications in Computer and Information Science (CCIS) 362, pp. 108-130, Springer (2013)._

+* _O.
+Kaltiokallio, M. Bocca, and N. Patwari.
+"Enhancing the Accuracy of Radio Tomographic Imaging Using Channel Diversity", 9th IEEE Int.
+Conference on Mobile Ad Hoc Sensor Systems (IEEE MASS 2012), October 8-10, 2012, Las Vegas, NV, USA._

 References
 ==========